Rahul8320/otp-input/README.md

 ## Styling

-The component comes with basic inline styles.
+The component comes with basic styles.
 You can customize the styles further by adding your own CSS classes or inline styles.

 ## Developed With